cloudprober/cloudprober/docs/content/docs/about/index.md

 ## Beyond Google and Open-Source

-During early days, Cloudprober's primary focus was being scalable, reliable, and easy to manage.
+During its early days, our priorities for Cloudprober were scalability, reliability, and ease of management.
 Things began to change as more and more Cloud products started using it, and users started asking for more features.
 However, the real shift to features happened after we open-sourced Cloudprober in 2017.

-We added a multitude of features over time.
-A few big additions were: first-class Kubernetes support, PostgreSQL and Cloudwatch surfacers, OAuth support, validators, and probe status UI.
-We used the same code base for the internal and the open-source version, which created a good ecosystem in a way -- we had a large deployment internally which provided a continuous testing platform for Cloudprober, especially for its scalability and performance aspects, while it was going through all the big changes.
+We added a wealth of features over time, such as first-class Kubernetes support, a built-in probe status UI, PostgreSQL and Cloudwatch surfacers, OAuth support, Validators, and most recently, built-in alerting capability.
+We used the same codebase for the internal and open-source versions, which created a huge advantage -- we had an extensive deployment internally which provided a continuous testing platform for Cloudprober, particularly for its scalability and performance aspects, while it was going through all the big changes.

 ## Move away from Google Github